What Is an SBA Loan?

 - Export Express

 The interest rate for a 7(a) loan is some of the most affordable you can find.
-The maximum interest rates that lenders can offer is guaranteed by the SBA.
+The maximum interest rates that lenders can offer are guaranteed by the SBA.
 Individual lenders offer rates that are based upon a borrower’s qualifications — while still being subject to the maximums provided by the SBA.
 Typical repayment periods are anywhere between 7-25 years, with real estate being on the longer end.
+Fees typically range from .25% to 3.5% of the guaranteed portion of the loan.
+A borrower can make monthly payments of principal and interest through term loan options.
 Working capital tends to be what encompasses the shorter end of the repayment spectrum.

 SBA Microloan Program